charisgao/STAT-4830-Optimizing-Attention-Project/self_critique.md

 ## **OBSERVE**

 Reading through my report, I notice it has a strong theoretical foundation but there are some arbitrary hyperparameter decisions such as using 5 candidate masks.
 It is not clear how the candidate masks are chosen.
 Also, more metrics are needed to confirm that this solution outperforms the previous linear combination.
+The completions to the prompts are also definitely not as coherent as the reference response, suggesting more exploration should be done with what candidate masks we use.

 ## **ORIENT**